yeasin2206095/Brain-Tumor-Detection/README.md

 This project is prepared by the following individuals:

 Yeasin Mia, Md.
-Shuvo Islam, Shafeen Ebna Hossain, Munhtasim Ashab Dehan
+Shuvo Islam, Shafeen Ebna Hossain, Muhtasim Ashab Dehan